Missile gets makeover on 50th anniversary of Cuban crisis

 "I just know it was part of the Cuban missile crisis, but I haven't researched it," said Abraham Hidalgo, 17, one of the students at George T. Baker Aviation School.

-The 41-foot (12.5-metre), surface-to-air Nike Hercules missile was previously stored in a U.S. Army depot in Alabama, covered in dust and spider webs.
+The 41-foot (12.5-meter), surface-to-air Nike Hercules missile was previously stored in a U.S. army depot in Alabama, covered in dust and spider webs.
 A flatbed truck hauled it down Interstate-95 to the school next to Miami International Airport.

 For the last two months, students have been working to restore the 5-ton missile to near-original condition; sanding wings, replacing sheet metal and repainting the U.S. Army markings.
 Its final destination is Everglades National Park, where it will be installed at an abandoned Nike missile base.